acheslow-riva/question-answer-model/README.md

     _force_outplace,
 RuntimeError: Encountering a dict at the output of the tracer might cause the trace to be incorrect, this is only valid if the container structure does not change based on the module's inputs.
 Consider using a constant container instead (e.g. for `list`, use a `tuple` instead. for `dict`, use a `NamedTuple` instead).
 If you absolutely need this and know the side effects, pass strict=False to trace() to allow this behavior.
 ```
+We can fix the above by making the following change to the model configuration: `model.config.return_dict = False`
 ## RuntimeError: forward()
 ```bash
 Traceback (most recent call last):